Gut instincts: How it could destroy your relationship

 A gut instinct is your immediate sense that something may not be safe, and it often requires no deep thinking.
 It’s that internal knowing that arises from within you, something only you can truly understand.
 These instincts are often shaped by your past experiences and knowledge, which is why it’s crucial not to ignore them; your body can pick up on negative vibes.

 When your gut is trying to communicate with you, you might notice specific sensations in your stomach, like tightness or fluttering.
 This could accompany a feeling of unease or the sense that something is off.
-Occasionally, you may also experience a sudden clarity or insight about a situation or choice.
-According to Emma Young (An author and Journalist), your brain isn’t the only organ that influences your mood and behaviour.
+You may also experience a sudden clarity or insight about a situation or choice.

 Are gut feelings always right?